 For the active person who wants one pair of boots to take on cold weather hikes in the snow, don snowshoes for a day trip, or keep your feet warm while coaching winter athletics, this is a good choice.
 Since they are low topped be sure to pair them with a gaiter if you are venturing into deep snow.

-At $300, this is the most expensive pair of boots in this review; however, they are also the most performance oriented boot and have more technical features than the other models in this review.
+These are expensive.
+However, they are also the most performance-oriented boot and have more technical features than the other models in this review.
 The handy shopper can find the Conrax CP at lower prices online, just be aware that previous versions featuring a zipper have been shown to be much less durable than the current Velcro model.
 Due to comfort issues, we strongly recommend you try the boot on before purchasing, and to be honest, we have to say that this review is full of more comfortable and even practical options for considerably less money.

 We liked the color shift in this year's model of the Terrex Conrax CP as it is now all black,